Harkishen-Singh/Jarvis-personal-assistant/INSTALL.md

 2. `go get -v -u -d ./...`
 3. Install Python 2.*.* .
 To verify if its installed, `python --version`.
 4. Execute the command `pip install -r requirements/txt` in the subprocesses folder.
 Use `sudo` if required!
 5. Execute the command `http-server` in the view folder. *Do not close this terminal*.
 6. Execute the command `go run maintut.go` in the service folder. *Do not close this terminal*.
+7. [optional but recommended] For listening to the jarvis voice download and install **mplayer** in linux or windows, and set the **path** so that it responds when typed `mplayer` in the terminal or command prompt.

 ### for executing tests

-7. `eslint view/app-jarvis.js` # for linting checks
+8. `eslint view/app-jarvis.js` # for linting checks
-8. `cd tests && npm install && mocha tests.js`
+9. `cd tests && npm install && mocha tests.js`